 NEWS FOR IMMEDIATE RELEASE

-The Financial Information System for California was developed as a joint project among four Partner Agencies—Department of Finance, Department of General Services, State Controller’s Office, and State Treasurer’s Office—for the purpose of integrating, improving, and reengineering the state’s financial management processes.
-The budget system, one of the four core functionalities of the FI$Cal System, was implemented statewide in July 2016.
+The Financial Information System for California (FI$Cal) was developed as a joint project among four Partner Agencies—Department of Finance, Department of General Services, State Controller’s Office, and State Treasurer’s Office—for the purpose of integrating, improving, and reengineering the state’s financial management processes.